-The yearly street sweeping program included 126 streets being swept with a collection of 105 cubic yards of material.
-As part of the continued road bond work, approximately 49 streets were rebuilt and or resurfaced thus not included in the sweeping program.
+The yearly street sweeping program was also impacted by COVID 19 as employees were split into smaller crews and alternated; this resulted in limited tasks and jobs being completed.
+Approximately 60 streets were swept with a collection of approximately 50 cubic yards of material.
 The Town of Vernon Department of Public Works is continuing the use of different anti-icing products and the eliminated use of sand used for winter operations, except for emergency use or severe ice conditions.
-Note that no sand was used for the calendar year 2019.
+Note that no sand was used for the calendar year 2020.